AllayMC/AllayLauncher/README.md

 - `-a` Pass arguments to java
 - `-d` Use deamon mode, which the launcher will restart the server after server stopped

-Start the server with specified maximum memory limit:
+Start the server with specified memory limit:

 Windows(cmd):
 ```bash